SHI-Labs/Text2Video-Zero-sd-webui/README.md

 - [4/10/2023]
   - Updated to original repo `2e1b115`
   - Disabled example caching
-  - Updated denpendences, after automatic installation, it should work on both Linux environments.
+  - Updated denpendences, after automatic installation, it should work on Linux environment.